 These are the famous wetland birds of India that you can find in the Okhla Sanctuary.

-What are some of the Popular Delhi NCR based Bird Watching Places to Visit Apart from Okhla Sanctuary?
+What are some of the Popular Delhi NCR based Bird Watching Places?

 Those include places like: